ambj/MuPeXI/doc/MuPeXI_User_Manual.md

 It should be noted that MuPeXI takes both expression values determined on transcript and gene level, though transcript is preferable.
 If gene level is used (ENSG…) the `-E gene` option should be used.

 ### References
 The following references are required for MuPeXI to run:
-    − Peptide
+* Peptide
     The peptide reference is a FASTA file containing all peptides of the human proteome.
-    − cDNA
+* cDNA
     The cDNA reference is a FASTA file containing all nucleotide sequences of the human proteome.

-        These reference can be acquired from Ensembles website.
-The 85 release can be found here.
+These reference can be acquired from [Ensembles website](http://www.ensembl.org/Homo_sapiens/Info/Index).
+The 85 release can be found [here](ftp://ftp.ensembl.org/pub/release-85/fasta/homo_sapiens/).

 The following reference are optional but preferable:
-    − Cosmic
+* Cosmic
         TSV file containing known cancer driver genes.
 The cancer gene census can be downloaded from the COSMIC website.

 ## Output Files